6 Hours of Silverstone: History

 No race was held in 1989 as Donington temporarily replaced Silverstone on the schedule, but sportscars returned in 1990 for a shorter 480 km event.
 Jaguar returned to their winning ways straight away before going on to earn a fifth straight victory in a 430 km event in 1991.
 Only after Jaguar officially retired from the World Championship was another manufacturer able to once again earn victory at Silverstone, this time being Peugeot.
 A lack of entrants however lead to the cancellation of the World Championship, temporarily ending endurance racing at the circuit.
 The race did make a one-year comeback in 2000 as part of the American Le Mans Series.
 The race served as a precursor to the European Le Mans Series that followed in 2001.

 In 2004, the new Le Mans Endurance Series was created to resurrect several 1000 km endurance races in a modern era.
 Among these was Silverstone, running at its original distance.
 Once again, British success started off the return of the event as Allan McNish and the British Audi team won the event.
 Audi and McNish won again the following year, this time under the control of the French Oreca team, although the race was heavily hampered by rain.
 Silverstone took a brief hiatus in 2006 as Donington replaced the event once again, only to return once again in 2007.
 Peugeot earned their second victory, this time with a diesel-powered Le Mans prototype.
-The 2010 edition was the inaugural race of the Le Mans Intercontinental Cup, as well as the first time the race used the new 5.901 km "Arena" configuration.
+The 2010 edition was the inaugural race of the Intercontinental Le Mans Cup, as well as the first time the race used the new 5.901 km "Arena" configuration.
 The race continued in 2012 as a part of the FIA World Endurance Championship.

-On 2 October 2024, it was announced that the European Le Mans Series will return to Silverstone with a 4-hour race after 6 years.
+On 12 June 2026, it was announced that FIA World Endurance Championship will return to Silverstone with a 6-hour race after 8 years.